 • Tips for guides, cook and porters

-• All items of personal nature, e.g. telephone bills, laundry services, snacks
+• Items of personal nature, e.g. telephone bills, laundry services, snacks

-• All mountain trekking gears, e.g. sleeping bag, walking poles (available for hire upon request)
+• Mountain trekking gears, e.g. sleeping bag, walking poles (available for hire upon request)

 • Portable toilet